App Store Conversion Rate

 - ‘Browse’ traffic: this conversion rate involves users that were exposed to an app listing from different featuring placements (editorial collections or Today’s tab etc), top category charts or top overall apps and top overall games and then installing either straight from the top/category charts or featuring placement or by going into the full product page

-Why an App Store Conversion Rate is Important
+Why App Store Conversion Rate is Important

 For mobile marketing teams, the conversion rate is a very important metric that shows the success of, or lack of their app store page.
-It is a tracking tool to help developers understand the strength and power of the creative messaging used and its ability to drive conversions.
+It is a tracking tool to help developers understand the strength and power of the creative messaging used and its ability to drive mobile app conversions.